moothes/Rotatable-VOC2007/README.md

 # PASCAL-VOC2007
 Annotate images by some points.
 This policy makes the image rotatable in detection.

-It took me 10 hour everyday in 2 weeks to annotate all the images.
+It took me 10 hours everyday in 2 weeks to annotate all the images.
-By the way, some annotation errors in original VOC2007 dataset is fixed in our annotations.
+By the way, some annotation errors in original VOC2007 dataset are fixed in our annotations.
 For fair comparison, I only annotate the objects that are anotated in original dataset.

 We test the new annotations using SSD, it causes 0.3 mAP drop in original images.